ekkis/poc-namada-tx/shielded/README.md

 }
 ```

-...and we then get the shielded address for the TARGET:
+...and that allows us to get the shielded address for the TARGET:

 ```rust
 let target = get_shielded_addr(&wallet, &config.target);